 At AS Level, candidates are required to study three set texts.
-For examinations in summer 2022, the texts will be: Paper 1 Drama and Poetry: Robert Browning - Selected Poems, William Shakespeare-Much Ado About Nothing.
-Paper 2 Prose and Unseen: Ian Mc Ewan-Atonement.
+For examinations in summer 2025, the texts will be: Paper 1 Drama and Poetry: William Blake - Selected Poems, Tennessee Williams-Cat on a Hot Tin Roof.
+Paper 2 Prose and Unseen: Evelyn Waugh-A Handful of Dust.